 - Frost cooled cupcakes.
 I used Wilton 8B piping tip, as shown in the video.
 Decorate with garnishes and candies.

 - Cover and store leftovers in the refrigerator for up to 5 days.

-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature or in the refrigerator.
+- Make Ahead Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature or in the refrigerator.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- Cake flour: If you cannot get your hands on cake flour, you can make a DIY version from all-purpose flour and cornstarch.
-Measure 1 cup of all-purpose flour.
-Remove 2 Tablespoons.
-Mix in 2 Tablespoons of cornstarch.
-This equals 1 cup of cake flour.
+- Cake Flour: If you can’t get your hands on cake flour, you can use this homemade cake flour substitute.
 I suggest doing this twice, mixing it all up in 1 bowl then removing 1/4 cup since you need 1 and 3/4 cups in this recipe.

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin.

-- Interested in a cake instead of cupcakes?
-I suggest following my vanilla layer cake recipe as the base, which is almost double this cupcake recipe.
+- Cake Instead of Cupcakes: I suggest following my white cake recipe as the base, which is almost double this cupcake recipe.
 Add 3/4 teaspoon ground cinnamon, 1/2 teaspoon ground nutmeg, and 1 and 1/2 teaspoons almond extract to the cake batter.
-Use the vanilla frosting recipe listed with the cake and add 1 teaspoon almond extract.
+Use the vanilla frosting recipe listed in the white cake recipe and add 1 teaspoon almond extract.